Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

   Text resolution can be managed by rendering parameter *Graphic3d_RenderingParams::Resolution*, returned by *V3d_View::ChangeRenderingParams()*.
 * Methods *PrsMgr_PresentationManager::BoundBox*, *PrsMgr_PresentationManager::Hilight* and *SelectMgr_EntityOwner::Hilight* have been removed as not used.
 The corresponding method in custom implementations of *SelectMgr_EntityOwner* can be removed safely. *PrsMgr_PresentationManager::Color* with the corresponding style must be used instead.
 * Class *NCollection_QuickSort* has been removed.
 The code that used the tools provided by that class should be corrected manually.
 The recommended approach is to use sorting algorithms provided by STL (std::sort).
 See also @ref upgrade_occt700_sorttools above.
+* The class *QANewBRepNaming_BooleanOperationFeat* has been removed.
+The class *QANewBRepNaming_BooleanOperation* should be used instead.

 * Package *Dico*.
 The code that used the tools provided by that package should be corrected manually.
 The recommended approach is to use *NCollection_DataMap* and *NCollection_IndexedDataMap* classes.